DogeTheBeast/College_notes/CHEM 154/Unit 9/ICE Tables.md

 $${\LARGE K = \frac{(1+ax)(1+ax)}{(1-ax)(1-ax)}}$$

-The equation above can be solved to determine the value of *x* and
+The equation above can be solved to determine the value of *x* and finally the *ICE Table* can be completed to determine the amount of the reactants and products at equilibrium.

 ---
 Read also -